 Step 1: Consider the Possibilities

-Someone with the calling to teach may be a traditional classroom teacher, they may homeschool, or they may use their skills to teach Bible studies or Sunday school.
+Someone with the calling to teach may be a traditional classroom teacher, homeschool, or use their skills to lead Bible studies or Sunday school.

-Someone with a calling to social work may work for DCFS, may teach social work, or they might take their skills internationally and work with missions teams to help facilitate proper international adoptions.
+Someone with a calling to social work may work for DCFS, teach social work, or take their skills internationally and work with missions teams to help facilitate proper international adoptions.

 You may want to volunteer with an organization or interview some people and ask them about the challenges they experience.
-Ask about what helped them with networking, education requirements, and what they wish they did differently when getting started.
+For example, ask about what helped them with networking, education requirements, and what they wish they did differently when getting started.

 Step 2: Narrow Your Field of Service